About Early Girl Scouting

 In 1912 she sailed home to Savannah from England, determined to bring Girl Guiding to the United States.
 Telephoning her cousin, Nina Pape, from her home, she announced, "I've got something for the girls of Savannah, and all of America, and all the world, and we're going to start it tonight!"

-From that first gathering of 18 girls from her cousin’s school on March 12, 1912, Daisy broke the conventions of the time—reaching across class, cultural, and ethnic boundaries to ensure all girls, including those with so-called disabilities, had a place to grow and develop their leadership skills.
+From that first gathering of 18 girls from her cousin’s school on March 12, 1912, Daisy broke the conventions of the time—reaching across class, cultural, and ethnic boundaries to ensure all girls, including those with disabilities, had a place to grow and develop their leadership skills.

 Whenever there was a question about what to do next, Daisy always said “ask the girls.”
 It was the girls themselves who decided they wanted to be called “Scouts” in America instead of “Guides,” and the name was officially changed to Girl Scouts in the United States in 1913.